Yasuko Namba: Death

 On May 10, 1996, the 47-year-old Namba reached the summit of Everest, becoming the oldest woman to do so (her record was later broken by Anna Czerwińska of Poland who summited Everest at age 50).
 She was still high on the mountain rather late into the afternoon, and was descending when a blizzard struck.
 Namba, fellow client Beck Weathers, and their guide Mike Groom from Adventure Consultants and clients from Scott Fischer's Mountain Madness were stuck on the South Col, while a whiteout prevented them from knowing where their camp was located.
 Groom later said that Namba insisted on putting her oxygen mask on despite the fact that she had run out of oxygen.
 Both Namba and Weathers were so weak that the two guides (Groom and Neal Beidleman from Mountain Madness) had to support them.
 Although the group tried to head to the camp, the guides soon realized it was pointless and dangerous, and waited for a break in the storm.

 One of Fischer's guides, Anatoli Boukreev, set out from Camp IV into the night to find the cluster of trapped climbers.
 After assisting several other people, he came back one last time for Sandy Pittman and Tim Madsen.
-Madsen, who assumed that Namba was dead and Weathers was a "lost cause," left the two alone.
+Boukreev, who assumed that Namba was dead and Weathers was a "lost cause," left the two alone.
 The following day, Stuart Hutchinson, one of the clients on Adventure Consultants, organized a search party to find both Namba and Weathers.
 Hutchinson found both in such bad shape that they were unlikely to live long enough to be carried down to Base Camp, and he decided to leave the two alone to save limited resources for the other climbers.